-urbanbuzz / Shutterstock.com Cameras Alternative ways to recycle Illegal in Garbage or Drains Recycle with E-Waste urbanbuzz / Shutterstock.com Remove Batteries First Remove the batteries from the camera before disposing of the camera as e-waste.
+urbanbuzz / Shutterstock.com Cameras Alternative ways to recycle Illegal in Garbage or Drains Recycle With E-Waste urbanbuzz / Shutterstock.com Remove Batteries First Remove the batteries from the camera before disposing of the camera as e-waste.
 Find out how to dispose of batteries.
 Digital and Non-Digital Cameras Are E-Waste Digital and non-digital cameras are e-waste and so cannot be thrown in the trash.
 Bring to an e-waste recycler.
 Recycle Disposable Cameras Drop off these cameras at any center that develops the film off of these cameras; they will recycle them for you.
 They can also go in the trash unlike analogue and digital cameras.
 Alternative Ways to Recycle Commodity Resource & Environmental, INC. Consider mailing in any unwanted single use cameras to Commodity Resource & Environmental, who have recycled over 1.5 million cameras since 1999.
 They will pay for shipping.
 Find out more.
 Canon Consumer Products Recycling Program Canon offers a recycling program for certain consumer products; check if they accept your product by typing its name in the finder.
-HP Hardware Recycling HP will accept cameras and electronics hardware from various manufacturers for free mail-in recycling, cash back, or as a trade-in.
-Get a quote for your hardware or a mail-in voucher here.
+HP Hardware Recycling HP will accept cameras and electronics hardware from various manufacturers for free mail-in recycling.
+Request a mail-back label here.
 Best Buy's Electronics and Appliances Recycling Program Best Buy will take back old cameras and other home electronics for free; they also offer a buy back program for more desired electronics.
 They accept up to three items per day from each household.
 Find a location here.
 Staples' Take Back Program Staples offers free, in-store recycling for your unwanted electronics, including desktop computers, cameras, monitors, printers, and other electronics.
 Locate your nearest Staples.